FacioCMS/faciocms2_builder/README.md

 Note: this tool doesn't support data fetching right now.

 # Downloading
-To get started, download this code and paste it into main website folder, after that structure should looks like:
+To get started, download this code and paste it into folder named builder in main website folder, after that structure should looks like:
 ```
 admin/
 configuration/